The Comparison Trap: Why Focus Beats Imitation

 Audit your current initiatives.
 Kill anything that exists solely because "competitors do it."
 Reallocate those resources to your differentiated strengths.

-Define your three non-negotiables—the things you'll be exceptional at regardless of what competitors do.
+Define your three non-negotiables.
+The things you'll be exceptional at regardless of what competitors do.
 Build everything else around these pillars.

-Markets reward distinction, not imitation.
 Customers remember brands that own something specific, not those that do everything adequately.

 Your constraints aren't liabilities—they're forcing functions for strategic clarity.
 The question isn't what competitors are doing.
 It's what only you can deliver exceptionally well.